lancewood1/cloud-native-course-errata/README.md

 # Before the Training

-- The following message can be sent out to all students a few days before the training:
+- The following message can be sent out to students a few days before the training:

 ```